-For a long time, it was common practice to use a pruning sealer when trimming trees — a seemingly common-sense practice recommended by trained arborists and nursery workers alike.
-Generations of homeowners grew up believing that painting on an application of pruning sealer on trees limbs/branches was an integral part of “safe” tree pruning.
+For a long time, it was common practice to use a pruning sealer like tree tar when trimming trees — a seemingly common-sense practice recommended by trained arborists and nursery workers alike.
+Today, homeowners are learning why painting on tree pruning sealer is a bad idea.

+Generations of homeowners grew up believing that painting on an application of pruning sealant on tree limbs/branches was an integral part of “safe” tree pruning.
 No longer.
-“Current best practices no longer recommend applying sealants to tree wounds,” says Karl Flocke, a woodland ecologist who works for the Texas A&M Forest Service.
+“Current best practices no longer recommend applying sealants [pruning spray or pruning paste] to tree wounds,” says Karl Flocke, a woodland ecologist who works for the Texas A&M Forest Service.

 So let’s talk about why it’s now considered a gardening myth and how yesterday’s tree bandage became today’s bad practice.

-It was an easy DIY project, the product was (and still is) in stock at all garden and big box stores, so it became ingrained as a habit for homeowners.
+It was an easy DIY project, and the product was (and still is) in stock at all garden and big box stores, so it became ingrained as a habit for homeowners.

 While good in theory, scientific research conducted by Alex Shigo of the U.S. Forest Service in the late 1970s explained that pruning cuts should not be painted.
 Rather, the tree should be left to heal through its own devices after you prune it.

 Callus tissue develops at the edge of the wound and gradually grows in toward the center.
-When trees are pruned correctly this new growth eventually covers the pruning wounds, protecting the damaged trees.
+When trees are pruned correctly, this new growth eventually covers the pruning wounds, protecting the damaged trees.

 These sealant products are typically petroleum-based, although some may contain asphalt — and actually trap moisture inside the tree wound, which may encourage more problems instead of preventing them.

 The petroleum and asphalt-based wound dressings are known to:

-- seal in moisture and decay;
+- Seal in moisture and decay

-- sometimes serve as a food source for pathogens;
+- Sometimes serve as a food source for pathogens

-- prevent wound wood from forming;
+- Prevent wound wood from forming

-- eventually crack, exposing the tree to pathogens.
+- Eventually crack, exposing the tree to pathogens

-They’re no fun for humans, either.
+Tree sealants are no fun for humans, either.

-- Contain gas under pressure and may explode if heated.
+- Contain gas under pressure and may explode if heated

-- Cause serious eye irritation.
+- Cause serious eye irritation

-- Cause skin irritation.
+- Cause skin irritation

-- May cause genetic defects.
+- May cause genetic defects

-- May cause cancer.
+- May cause cancer

 So after learning those tidbits, it’s a bit easier to see why you should stop using pruning sealer on your trees.